ljw1004/csharpspec/README.md

 -------------------------------------------------------------

 The following experiment is about underscore terms inside italics.
+They all render correctly in Github and in WebEssentials previewer and in CommonMark.
+The underscore ones all render incorrectly in WebEssentials editor.

 A *asterisk* B